ijeon/mallzoom.js/README-EN.md

 Option|Value (Default)|Description
 --|--|---
-**imageFitType**|'fit', 'cover'<br>(Default: 'fit')|Sets the type of image size adjustment according to the parent element.<br>"fit" avoids cropping image by fitting the image to the frame and "cover" works just like "background-size:cover".
+**imageFitType**|'fit', 'cover'<br>(Default: 'fit')|Sets the type of image size adjustment according to the parent element.<br>"fit" avoids cropping image by fitting the image to the frame and "cover"<br>works just like "background-size:cover".
-**thumbPosition**|'top', 'bottom', 'left', 'right'<br>(Default: 'bottom')|Sets the position of thumbnail navigation frame.<br>The size of thumbnail navigation frame and the gap between the frames will set automatically according to its padding and border-width.
+**thumbPosition**|'top', 'bottom', 'left', 'right'<br>(Default: 'bottom')|Sets the position of thumbnail navigation frame.<br>The size of thumbnail navigation frame and the gap between the frames<br>will set automatically according to its padding and border-width.
 **thumbCount**|Natural number<br>(Default: 5)| Sets the quantity of thumbnails shown in a page.<br>Thumbnail images' size sets automatically according to this value.
 **outputPosition**|'top', 'bottom', 'left', 'right'<br>(Default: 'right')|Sets the position of the output image frame.<br>The gap between the frames sets automatically according to its margin.
 **imageOverlay**|URL Array<br>(No default value)|Adds overlay images. "\_ioid\_[index]" class will be added to each image.
 **zoomScale**|Float 0-1<br>(Default: 0.05)|Sets basic zoomming scale.<br>Bigger value will make zoomming faster and skip more frames.
 **zoomMaximum**|Natural number<br>(Default: 5)|Sets the maximum zoom scale.
 Zoomming speed won't change.
 **noticeText**|String<br>(No default value)|Sets the notification text.
-Leave it blank will prevent the plugin from adding markups for notification element.
+Leaving it blank will prevent the plugin from<br>adding markups for notification element.
 **noticePosition**|'top', 'bottom'<br>(Default: 'bottom')|Sets the position of notification message inside the output image frame.
 **noticeShowTime**|Seconds<br>(Default: 2)|Sets the timeout value of notification message.
 **autoHideNav**|true, false<br>(Default: false)|Turn on/off the auto-hiding of thumbnail navigation paging buttons.